 On December 13 2005, Tjukurba Art Gallery was officially opened by the Shire of Wiluna as a venue for creative expression, and to celebrate the visual culture of the local Martu people.
-The gallery has been under intense renovations for the last 12 months, and we are pleased to announce its reopening in the second half of 2017.
+The gallery has been under intense renovations for the last 12 months, and we are pleased to announce its reopening over the 5th, 6th and 7th of September as we celebrate the “Welcome to Wiluna” opening.
 The gallery now combines professional and contemporary exhibition spaces with the beautiful historical features of the original, heritage-listed building.
-Situated at the back of the Shire of Wiluna premises on Scotia Street, the gallery has now grown into an important part of the community and displays a wonderful selection of paintings, prints and jewellery, all locally produced by the Birriliburu, the clan of Martu people specific to this region.
+Situated on Scotia Street, the gallery has now grown into an important part of the community and displays a wonderful selection of paintings, all locally produced by the Birriliburu, the clan of Martu people specific to this region.

 The gallery is not for profit and provides artists with professional quality materials, a comfortable art room, promotion of their artworks and access to workshops and activities to develop further their artistic skills.
 The gallery takes a very modest commission which does not meet our operational costs, but we are committed to providing the Birriliburu with a gallery that pays them fairly, respects their copyright and treats their work and culture with respect.